 Although mouthwashes are frequently used for dental hygiene, little is known about their affect on the aesthetic qualities of composite restorations.
 Objective: To investigate the impact of exposure duration, application frequency, and mouthwash type on the aesthetic deterioration of composite restorations in patients who use different mouthwashes.
 Methodology: 100 Patients with composite restorations were chosen for this cross-sectional study using a stratified random selection method.
 Research was conducted over six months in hospitals and dental clinics.
 The Clinical Esthetic Evaluation Form (CEEF) and the Demographic and Mouthwash Usage Questionnaire (DMUQ) were used to collect the data.
-Results: The study's results indicated that aesthetic deterioration.
+Results: The study's results indicated that aesthetic deterioration was strongly related with the type of mouthwash, the length of exposure, and frequency of application.
 Chlorhexidine mouthwash users reported more aesthetics issues, whereas essential oil mouthwash users reported less.
 Conclusion: The aesthetic characteristics of composite restorations can be affected by the kind of mouthwash, the length of exposure, and the frequency of use.
 These variables should be taken into account by dentists while recommending mouthwashes.